Alierenkayhan/Alierenkayhan.github.io/_posts/2022-08-03-Neden-Bilgisayar-Eğitimi-ve-Eğitim-Teknolojileri-bölümünde-okumalısınız.md

 layout: post

 ---

-Published by Not Tutuyoruz on Medium.
-You can read the article by clicking <a href="https://medium.com/nottutuyoruz/neden-bilgisayar-egitimi-ve-egitim-teknolojileri-bolumunde-okumalisiniz-1ee1c3ce0bf7">this</a>
+<p>Published by Not Tutuyoruz on Medium.
+You can read the article by clicking <a href="https://medium.com/nottutuyoruz/neden-bilgisayar-egitimi-ve-egitim-teknolojileri-bolumunde-okumalisiniz-1ee1c3ce0bf7">this</a></p>